-How Language Is Deployed as a Weapon of War
+How language is deployed as a weapon of war

 Nunberg traces war euphemisms to the Crimean War, when the photographer Roger Fenton was dispatched to “make these photographs of cheerful children” and conceal soldiers’ suffering in the 1840s.
 “That’s when you get the first war correspondent and you begin to get euphemisms like ‘casualty,’ which just means loss to chance.
 That’s why insurance companies are ‘casualty’ companies.
 But it’s in the Crimean War that ‘casualty’ comes to be used for the injured and the dead in wartime.”

-Architects of war are always, throughout history, architects of language.
+Architects of war are always architects of language, or served by those who are.
 Henry Kissinger, as secretary of state, green-lighted the Indonesian invasion of East Timor by leaning on language as a tool of cover-up: “It depends on how we construe” and contort the language of the Foreign Assistance Act, Kissinger secretly told the dictator Suharto in condoning the invasion in a now-declassified State Department telegram.
 It happened when Gen. Maxwell Taylor’s euphemism “controlled escalation” was trotted out to soft-pedal the uncontrolled arming of South Vietnam.
 And it was freshly evident in the torture memos drafted by John Yoo, a top legal appointee under President George W. Bush.

 A corollary of “defense” is “readiness.”
 “If you say this thing we want to buy will help ‘readiness,’ everyone just salutes smartly because who’s against readiness?”
 Donnelly says.
 “The word used to have a precise meaning about measures of readiness—numbers of people, levels of training, status of equipment.
 But the meaning has grown to the point where, because it means everything, it means nothing.”